 One drawback of IUDs is they can be expensive, up to $1300 without insurance.
 Mirena is effective for 7 years, so even at full price, that’s only $15.50 per month for the most effective reversible birth control available, one which also happens to come with the major benefit of reduced periods.
 Still, that can be a lot of money to save up.
 Check with your health insurance or local clinic to see what options are available to you.
 I was able to get the IUD for just the price of an office visit, while another of the SciMoms had to pay $800 out of pocket.

 IUD myths dispelled

 Many people, including healthcare providers, think that only women who have had a baby can get an IUD.
-The reality is that almost all women can safely get an IUD, including teenagers and women who have never had children.
+The reality is that almost all people with a vagina can safely get an IUD, including teenagers and people who have never had children.
 In fact, providing teenagers access to IUDs at low or no cost can dramatically reduce the rate of unwanted pregnancies and abortions.
 People who have multiple sexual partners can use an IUD too, though protection against STDs is required.

 Another myth is that IUDs can cause infections.
 Nicole said that older versions of IUDs had a braided string that could allow bacteria to travel up into the uterus, but current IUDs have a monofilament string that prevents movement of bacteria.
 Hormonal IUDs can even reduce risk of infection in the uterus by thickening cervical mucus and preventing bacteria from entering.
 Less than 0.05% of people who get an IUD will get an infection, and many of those already had a bacterial infection present but undetected in the uterus.
 Because of these very low rates, prophylactic antibiotic use before IUD insertion is not recommended.
 However, Dr. Gunter recommends that you get tested before insertion if you are at risk for STDs.